CodeCraftersIO/Workshop/Presentations/09-SoftSkills.md

 ---

+# Play well with others
-# Empathize with others
+## Empathize with others

-They don't know how to do what you do.
+- They don't know how to do what you do.

 ---

+# Play well with others
-# Empathize with others
+## Empathize with others

-They don't know how to do what you do.
+- They don't know how to do what you do.
-They don't have the vocabulary to know what to ask.
+- They don't have the vocabulary to know what to ask.

 ---

+# Play well with others
-# Empathize with others
+## Empathize with others

-They don't know how to do what you do.
+- They don't know how to do what you do.
-They don't have the vocabulary to know what to ask.
+- They don't have the vocabulary to know what to ask.
-They don't know what they don't know, so they make *wrong assumptions*.
+- They don't know what they don't know, so they make *wrong assumptions*.

 ---

+# Play well with others
-# Empathize with others
+## Empathize with others

-They don't know how to do what you do.
+- They don't know how to do what you do.
-They don't have the vocabulary to know what to ask.
+- They don't have the vocabulary to know what to ask.
-They don't know what they don't know, so they make *wrong assumptions*.
+- They don't know what they don't know, so they make *wrong assumptions*.

 --